-Hopefully this whole exercise wasn’t too difficult for you.
-I bet that if you took a good hour and did some solid investigation you could find at least $100 in savings.
+Hopefully, this whole exercise wasn’t too strenuous for you.
+I bet that if you took a good hour and did some solid investigation, you could find at least $100 in savings.

-You could use simple set it and forget it services like Betterment or you can get a bit more involved.
-There is no best way, it’s just what works for you.
-If you’re interested in making those savings earn than definitely check out my No Effort Investment Strategy post!
+You could use simple set it and forget it services like Betterment, or you could get a bit more involved.
+There is no best way; it’s what works for you.
+If you’re interested in making those savings earn, then check out my No Effort Investment Strategy post!

 Less spending leaks means more money in your pocket.